This blog is the second of four covering my Fishing Adventure in a Canyon in Namibia. For the first blog in the series, click here.

 Taken By Anna McGinn

-As we approached the campsite we could both see nothing but sand and boulders and there was a tense five minutes as we got nearer to the camp area when we were praying for water.
+As we approached the campsite we could both see nothing but sand and boulders and there was a tense five minutes as we got nearer to the camp area when we were praying for water on our Fishing Adventure in a Canyon.
 The sun was setting.
 Anna who was ahead turned round and raised her hands in the air with a big smile on her face, and I knew there was water.
 Not much mind you, but enough to keep us going.
 I will never forget the look on Anna’s face, I’m sure it reflected my own as I grinned back like a Cheshire cat.
 21km done.

 We were super chuffed with our campsite and we decided to camp where others obviously had done so as well but there was little litter here so we were very pleased.
 We got our beds sorted before the sun disappeared and then sat on the warm rocks heating up our yummy meal of vegetarian pasta.
 Believe me it tasted delicious.
 Having not had much to eat that day, I was starving.

 As we sat there Anna recounted a story about when she had been walking around Sibebe Rock in Eswatini, formerly called Swaziland, where she had been camping out overnight and had woken up in the morning to find that a rat had chewed through her platypus straw and devoured her suction mouth piece.
-She said she couldn’t believe it because her platypus was right by her head and the rat must have been a very gutsy one.
+She said she couldn’t believe it because her platypus was right by her head and the rat must have been a very gutsy one on our Fishing Adventure in a Canyon.

 Mouse Madness